MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/troubleshoot-availability-group-exceeded-rto.md

  If your automatic failover still has not completed, see [Troubleshooting automatic failover problems in SQL Server 2012 Always On environments](http://support.microsoft.com/kb/2833707).

-## Common causes
- This section describes the common causes for a failover time that exceeds RTO.
+ The following sections describe the common causes for a failover time that exceeds RTO.

 1. [Reporting workload blocks the redo thread from running](#BKMK_REDOBLOCK)

 2. [Redo thread falls behind due to resource contention](#BKMK_CONTENTION)

-###  <a name="BKMK_REDOBLOCK"></a> Reporting workload blocks the redo thread from running
+##  <a name="BKMK_REDOBLOCK"></a> Reporting workload blocks the redo thread from running
  The redo thread on the secondary replica is blocked from making data definition language (DDL) changes by a long-running read-only query.

 ### Explanation